shaek666/CoinGecko/README.md

     source venv\Scripts\activate
     ```

-3. Install the required dependencies:
+3. Install the required dependencies.
-    ```sh
-    pip install -r requirements.txt
-    ```

 4. Download and install the ChromeDriver that matches your Chrome browser version.
-Update the path to the ChromeDriver in the `setup_driver` function in
+Update the path to the ChromeDriver in the `setup_driver` function in `coin.py`

 ## Usage